nikinpham/react-ts-mantine-template/README.md

 # react-ts-mantine-template
-ReactJS using Typescript and antine UI
+ReactJS using Typescript and Mantine UI